On the convex formulations of robust Markov decision processes: Introduction

 \subsection{Notation.}

 We denote vectors with a lowercase bold font, such as $\bm{x} \in \R^n$ and matrices with an uppercase bold font, such as $\bm{X} \in \R^{n\times n}$.
-The individual elements of a vector are indicated using a subscript, such as $x_s$ for $s = 1, \dots , n$.
-For any finite set $\X$, we write $|\X|$ for the cardinality of $\X$ and $\Delta(\X)$ for the simplex over $\X$, defined as the set of probability distribution over $\X$:
+The individual components of a vector are indicated using a subscript, such as $x_s$ for $s = 1, \dots, n$.
+For any finite set $\X$, we write $|\X|$ for the cardinality of $\X$ and $\Delta(\X)$ for the x over $\X$, defined as the set of probability distribution over $\X$: